Aggsel/acceleration-structures/README.md

 ```bash
     python Benchmarking/benchmark.py
 ```
 The default benchmarking configuration expects 6 .obj files to be present in `sample_models/mcguire` directory.
-These models can be retreived from [this page.](https://casual-effects.com/data/) They are the following:
+These models can be retreived from the [McGuire Computer Graphics Archive.](https://casual-effects.com/data/) They are the following:

 * salle_de_bain.obj
 * dragon.obj